Life Cycle and Transitions

 B’nai Mitzvah

-Training for children planning a Bar or Bat Mitzvah in 2023 will begin on September 12th at Temple Shalom at 7:00 p.m.
-Please contact the temple for further information and to register.
+Training for children planning a Bar or Bat Mitzvah in 2025 will begin on September 12th at Temple Shalom at 7:00 p.m.
+Please contact the Temple for further information and to register.
+Adults who are interested in B’nai Mitzvah may also register interest with the Temple.
+A meeting will be held after the High Holidays.

 Death & Mourning